Carolina Panthers training camp schedule released: How you can watch them in Charlotte

 The Panthers will host open training camp practices in Charlotte, outside of Bank of America Stadium, for the first time in their history.
 The practices will take place on the newly reworked fields located at 705 West 4th Street.

-Fans will be able to attend the practices for free.
-However, like last summer, those fans will need to register with Ticketmaster to enter the workouts due to attendance limits.
+Fans will be able to attend the 14 Charlotte-based practices for free.
+However, like last summer, those fans will need to register with Ticketmaster — starting July 9 — to enter the workouts due to attendance limits.

+The Fan Fest practice at Clemson — taking place at Memorial Stadium on Thursday, August 1 — will cost $5 with tickets on sale on June 21.
+All proceeds from Fan Fest will benefit Carolina Panthers charities.

-Below is the full schedule for training camp (dates and times are subject to change):
+Below is the full schedule for training camp (dates and times are subject to change; all practices are set to take place in Charlotte outside of Fan Fest):

 ▪ Wednesday, July 24: 9:30 a.m.